How to Say "The cat covers up with a blanket because it is night" in Korean | -아/어요 Grammar

 What does "The cat covers up with a blanket because it is night" mean in Korean?

-The Korean sentence "고양이는 밤이라서 담요를 덮어요." translates to "The cat covers up with a blanket because it is night." in English. "고양이는 밤이라서 담요를 덮어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "고양이는 밤이라서 담요를 덮어요." translates to "The cat covers up with a blanket because it is night." in English.
+This expression perfectly illustrates Korean storytelling: "고양이는 밤이라서 담요를 덮어요." means "the cat covers up with a blanket because it is night", but the Korean version carries an undertone of quiet sincerity.

 Pronunciation guide: goyangineun bamiraseo damyoreul deopeoyo.